Tens of thousands protest in Hong Kong over jailing of democracy activists

 The jail terms for Wong, Law and Chow disqualify them from running for the city's legislature for the next five years, halting their push for a career in mainstream politics.

-Lau Siu-lai, one of six legislators expelled from the legislature over the past year over the manner in which she took her oath of office, said the sentences were unreasonably harsh.
+Lau Siu-lai, one of six legislators expelled from the legislature this year over the manner in which she took her oath of office, said the sentences were unreasonably harsh.

 Another protester carried a placard of Lady Justice with a red blindfold.